jwaterson/medexpress-consultation/README.md

 expected.
 This is primarily for simplicity's sake given the project's restrictive time-boxing.

-- Questions might have been stored as embedded entities within their owning consultation entities, however, question's id attribute is used as a reference point for answers, so there needed to be.
+- Questions might have been stored as embedded entities within their owning consultation entities, however, question's id attribute is used as a reference point for answers, so it was decided that it made sense for them to have their own table.

 ## Tech